samirnarain/data-science/project/readme.md

 Though there is an improvement in the predicted values, there is further study required to build an accrate predictive model.

+limitations,
+Overfitting problem - the data prediction was performed on the same data as the trained data.
+So the introduction of new data may produce different results.
+There were a number of rows deleted from the dataset.
+This creates a bias in the prediction as some important operation types are removed.
+For improving this, a more complete data set needs to be processed or there need to be reasonable approximation filled in the missign fields.

 ## 6 SUMMARY